chris-j-akers/i8080-javascript/README.md

 ### [Intel 8080 OpCode List](https://pastraiser.com/cpu/i8080/i8080_opcodes.html) <!-- omit in toc -->
 If, like me, you were confused about the Aux Carry flag, this link makes it easily understandable, even though it's a different chip.

-# Appendix B: Why JavaScript?

-Originally, this project was started in `C`.
-After all, research suggested this was the language most people wrote their emulators in and would also serve to illustrate just how fucking hard-core I was when it comes to programming, but a few issues presented themselves early on:

-- Emulating 8080 software, in particular games, means drawing graphics and controlling sprites.
-For C, some sort of display library like `SDL` would need to be used and, therefore, studied, whereas a modern web browser has all that capability built-in and can easily controlled using a well-known and ubiquitous scripting language.

-- This is a personal research project, but I still want people to be able to access a demo easily without having to download an executable and deal with all those hand-wringing security issues, plus I didn't want to have to provide a set of executables for different OS types.
-This way, I can just stick it on the web.
-For instance, here: [http://8080.cakers.io](http://8080.cakers.io).

-- Chromium-based browsers have great dev tools built in.
-It was either that or spending some more quality time with `GDB` which - and I'm sorry - just isn't pretty enough.

-- Time is a factor.
-I have a family and work on the emulator could only really be done when a couple of hours were snatched each evening or during nap-time (the baby's, not mine).
-I didn't want to spend those precious few hours chasing down endless, fucking segmentation errors.
-A high-level language with great, visual debugging tools available is far better suited to this endeavour.